 The report reviewer should ensure that assessments made in the inspection report represent the judgment of the issuing organization and established NRC policy rather than solely the personal views of an individual inspector or group of inspectors.

-3.4 should internal procedures to provide a record of inspectors' and reviewers' concurrences.
+3.4 NRC inspection organizations should follow internal procedures to provide a record of inspectors' and reviewers' concurrences.
 The procedures should address how to ensure continued inspector concurrence when substantive changes are made to the report as originally submitted, and how to treat disagreements that occur during the review process.
 As a minimum, substantial changes should be discussed with the inspector or inspectors involved to ensure continued concurrence, and disagreements that cannot be adequately resolved should be documented.

 3.5 Report Issuance

-The applicable division director or designated branch chief is responsible for the report content, tone, conclusions, and overall regulatory focus.
+The applicable inspection organization division director or designated branch chief is responsible for the report content, tone, conclusions, and overall regulatory focus.

 3.6 Report Timeliness

-Typically, reports are issued no later than 45 calendar days after inspection completion.ore than one inspection may be integrated into one periodic report.
+Typically, team inspection reports are issued no later than 45 calendar days after inspection completion.
+However, more than one inspection may be integrated into one periodic report.
 If this is done, the integrated report should be issued no later than 45 calendar days after the final calendar day of the reporting period.
 For example, if a periodic report includes inspection activity for a quarter, then the report should be issued no later than 45 calendar days after the end of the quarter.

 3.7 Reports Preceding Escalated Enforcement Actions